-Over 400,000 people come to Austin to see Zilker Park in December.
-The event begins with a fun run where guests can jog, run or walk their way through the park.
+More than 400,000 people come to Austin’s Zilker Park in December.
+The event begins with a fun run where guests jog, run or walk their way through the park.
 Other activities include nighttime festivities, a preview party and main event, which runs from mid to late December.
-While strolling, see interactive displays, Austin food trucks, live music, movies and more.
+While strolling, see interactive displays, Austin food trucks, live music and movies.

 Want to attend these Austin signature events?
 Get tickets, then book an Austin vacation rental.